EN DE

 Theological Context and the Role of Humility

 In a religious context, traditions provide a structural framework for encountering God.
-For people seeking a spiritual path outside of denominational ties, the superconscious can be understood as the Higher Self.
-In this regard, a nuanced understanding of humility is important: The assumption of an absolute identity between the individual self and the Divine can only be true to the extent that the thinker excludes himself, since he is only a tiny part of the infinite Superconsciousness.
+For people seeking a spiritual path outside of denominational ties, the superconscious can be understood as the Higher SELF.
+In this regard, a nuanced understanding of humility is important: The assumption of an absolute identity between the individual self and the Divine can only be true to the extent that the thinker excludes himself, since he is only a tiny part of the infinite superconsciousness.

 Transpersonal psychology, co-founded by researchers such as Stanislav Grof, investigates states of consciousness beyond the individual ego that establish a connection to the “Whole.”
 Modern neurotheology explores how the brain processes spiritual experiences of unity, demonstrating the biological basis of the feeling of an “inner divine presence.”

 The realization of self-transcendence does not lead to the overthrow of worldly hierarchies.
 Responsibility for shaping the world remains in the hands of people and their elected governments.
-This principle remains in place even if the superconscious becomes an integral part of the human self-understanding.
-The nature of this field of consciousness lies not in pressure or coercion, but in an inner expansion that leaves the external structure of responsibility untouched.
+This principle remains in place even if the superconscious becomes an integral part of the human self-concept.
+The nature of this field of consciousness lies not in pressure or coercion, but in an inner expansion that leaves the external framework of responsibility untouched.